nipo/nsl/lib/nsl_clocking/pll/index.rst

   on a power-of-two divider. `pll_reference_id` picks the CORE/PAD input and `pll_routing_id` the CORE/GLOBAL output.

-* Xilinx Series-6 and Series-7, on PLL_BASE, PLLE2_ADV, MMCM_BASE or
+* Xilinx Series-6 and Series-7, on PLL_BASE, PLLE2_ADV, MMCME2_BASE or
-  DCM_SP, six outputs but for the DCM's one.
-The input divider stays at 1 and the phase detector window is left open: the per-part limits in `nsl_hwconfig` state a VCO window and the two factors, and nothing else.
+  DCM_SP: six outputs, seven on the MMCM, one on the DCM.
+Phase shift is carried on every output of the PLL and MMCM variants.
+A DCM states its shift as a fraction of the input period, common to all its outputs, which is not what a per-output phase means, so it offers none.

 On backends with a `pll_multi` realization, `pll_basic` is a thin wrapper over it, requesting one exact output: a rate the PLL cannot